michaelpq/michaelpq.github.io/_posts/2019-06-04-postgres-12-table-am-blackhole.markdown

 After a heavy refactoring of the code, Postgres 12 ships with a basic infrastructure for
 [table access methods](https://www.postgresql.org/docs/devel/tableam.html)
-which allow to customize how table data is stored and accessed.
+which allows to customize how table data is stored and accessed.
 By default, all tables in PostgreSQL use the historical heap, which works on a page-based method of 8kB present in segment files of 1GB (default sizes), with full tuple versions stored.
 This means, in simple words, that even updating one